-Secondly, cAMP stimulates the release of a enzyme called protein kinase A (PKA), which is an enzyme that regulates glycocen, sugar, and lipid metabolism inside the human androgen receptors.
+Secondly, cAMP stimulates the release of an enzyme called protein kinase A (PKA), which is an enzyme that regulates glycogen, sugar, and lipid metabolism inside the human androgen receptors.
 There’s evidence which suggests that increased PKA levels can improve the sensitivity of androgen receptors, and thus the utilization of male hormones from the bloodstream (study, study, study, study).

-So, what we have here is a compound which can significantly increase workout performance, and costs about $2 per bag (affiliate link).
+So, what we have here is a compound which can significantly increase workout performance, and costs about $2 per bag.

 Not only that, but sodium bicarbonate more than likely activates cAMP in human tissue, leading to increased testosterone production and androgen receptor activation.

 NOTE: If you’re wondering about how much and when you should be taking the baking soda for best results, take a look at this article.